 Mastering the Perfect Simmer for Tender Beef and Beans

-- Build flavors: Mix in tomato paste, smoked paprika, and cumin, stirring constantly for 2 minutes to release aromas and deepen taste.
+- Build flavors: Stir in tomato paste, smoked paprika, and cumin to bloom the spices.

-- Simmer low and slow: Bring stew to a boil, then reduce heat to low.
-Cover partially and simmer for 2 to 2½ hours, stirring occasionally, until beef is tender and beans creamy.
+- Simmer: Bring to a boil, then reduce to low and simmer covered partially for 2–2½ hours until beef and beans reach the desired tenderness.

 Balancing Spices and Herbs to Elevate Your Stew